 - Working relationship of the member to the accused;

 - Name, position and contact information of any witnesses to the misconduct; and

 - Description of the misconduct.

-Providing Resources for Members Navigating Sexual and Other Forms of Harassment in the Workplace
+Resources for Members Navigating Sexual and Other Forms of Harassment

 Working with nationally recognized experts, AGMA has developed expertise and resources to help members who need assistance at work, information, treatment, counseling, or legal advice.
 Some of these include:

 - Representing members with complaints during an employer’s investigation;

 - Referring members to counseling and other supports provided by The Actors Fund;

 - Referring members to the appropriate governmental agencies and legal experts;

 - Hosting safe and confidential sexual harassment support groups for members;